-Google Adsense is one of the most used advertising platforms in the Internet industry today with millions of publishers worldwide.
-Every web properties – small or large-scale websites, are making money online with Adsense.
-Are you one of them?
+Google Adsense is one of the most commonly used advertising platforms in the Internet industry today, with millions of publishers worldwide.
+Every web property, whether small or large-scale, is making money online with AdSense.
+Is your web property among them?

-I consider Adsense as “the people’s choice” when it comes to website monetization.
+I consider AdSense to be “the people’s choice” when it comes to website monetization.
 Anyone with a unique and interesting site can join this program.
-A single click can earn you from cents to a few dollars depending on your niche.
-If you are looking for the easiest and the most profitable pay-per-click ad program, then Adsense is the best.
-But wait, see the post title & notice the big “No Adsense“, does it make sense to you?
-If not, lets read on and understand why sometime not putting Adsense or any adsense alternative is best for your business website.
+A single click can earn anywhere from a few cents to a few dollars, depending on your niche.
+If you are looking for the easiest and the most profitable pay-per-click ad program, then AdSense is the best.

-If you are a novice and you are planning to build your own online business through a blog or an online web store, you probably intend to insert some Google ads on your site to start earning a living online.
-While there is nothing wrong in using Adsense, there are a few factors that you first need to consider before plunging into the Adsense world.
+If you are a novice, and you are planning to build your own online business through a blog or an online web store, you probably intend to insert some Google ads on your site to start earning a living online.
+While there is nothing wrong with this use of AdSense, there are a few factors that you must consider prior to plunging into the AdSense world.

 It devalues your brand

-Starting a blog or any type of website is an enticing opportunity to make a fortune from the comfort of your own home.
-It is important however, that to be able to stay competitive, you need to take good care of your brand.
-Online branding is one of the most crucial factor that a webmaster should always prioritize.
+Starting a blog or any type of website is an enticing opportunity to make money from the comfort of your own home.
+In order to be able to remain competitive, however, you need to take good care of your brand.
+Online branding is one of the most important priorities of any good webmaster.

-A competitor can leverage himself by buying sponsored ads using the AdWords system.
-By optimizing his campaign through keywords, your competitor can easily reach your site through Adsense with less cost.
-This can highly cost you more money than cents-per-clicks from Adsense.
-Remember, you don’t have complete control over who advertise on AdWords which can practically hurt your over all online business.
+To explain further, a competitor can leverage himself by buying sponsored ads using the AdWords system.
+By optimizing his campaign through keywords, your competitor can easily reach your site through AdSense with less cost.
+This can cost you much more money than the cents-per-clicks you would get from AdSense.

-Every click, means you lost a reader plus higher bounce rate
+Every click means you have lost a reader and gained a higher bounce rate

-A single click in Adsense ads opens on the same window, not in another browser tab.
-While the user can easily click the “back” button once the ad doesn’t serve well, the chances of this happening are still very slim.
+A single click on an AdSense ad opens in the same window, not in another browser tab.
+While the user can easily click the “back” button, the chances of this happening are slim.

-In summary, Adsense is a great opportunity for anyone wanting to put up their own website or blog.
-However, there are certain limitations or boundaries that you should know before you use Adsense as your primary monetization program.
-I suggest that you first build a good reputation and enough content to your site before you start monetizing it with Adsense or any other methods like affiliate marketing or direct advertising.
-This way you could practically analyze what is the best and ideal ad program for your web business.
+In summary, AdSense is a great opportunity for anyone wanting to put up their own website or blog.
+However, there are certain limitations or boundaries that you should be aware of before using AdSense as your primary monetization program.
+I suggest that you first build a good reputation and enough content on your site before you start monetizing it with AdSense or any other method such as affiliate marketing or direct advertising.
+This way you can practically analyze what is the ideal ad program for your particular web business.

-More over, when you created a Blog or Website to promote your online or offline business, my advice is to add your own advertising.
-For ex: Advertisement to your own services, product and drive more traffic to your sales and landing pages.
-Sometime, it’s on your best interest to stop running behind those few cents click and target more on branding and reputation of own business brand.
+When you create a blog or website to promote your online or offline business, my advice is to add your own advertising.
+For example, you will want to advertise your own services and products, and drive more traffic to your sales and landing pages.

-If you are a business owner, I would love to know what kind of ads you are running on your Website?
-Are you using any contextual ad network like Adsense, Chitika or any other direct advertisement program.
-If you are one of those, who find this post meaningful and you have removed Adsense after reading this article?
+If you are a business owner, I would like to know what kinds of ads you are running on your website.
+Are you using any contextual ad networks like AdSense or Chitika, or any other direct advertisement program?
+Have you removed AdSense from your business website after reading this article?
 Feel free to use the comments section below to share your thoughts and experiences.